List of 101 Dalmatian Street characters: Animals

+Clarissa

 Clarissa (voiced by Harriet Carmichael) is a very mean-spirited, spoiled rotten Corgi who is the next-door neighbor to the Dalmatians.
-She lives with her human, who tends to act like a puppy.
-She hates the Dalmatian pups for ruining her peaceful moments.
-She does everything she can to make their lives miserable, while claiming to be a proper lady.
+She lives with her human, Hugo, who tends to act like a puppy.
+She hates the Dalmatian pups for ruining her peaceful moments and does everything she can to make their lives miserable, while claiming to be a proper lady.
+At the end of the series, though, she helped rescue the Dalmatian family because while she doesn't like them, she knew they didn't deserve to die because of Cruella de Vil.

+Bessie

-Bessie (voiced by Miriam Margolyes) is smart and devious, but appears to be a harmless, sweet, and simple local.
+Bessie (voiced by Miriam Margolyes) is a smart and devious cow, but appears to be a harmless, sweet, and simple local.

+Cuddles

-Cuddles is the pet and sidekick of Hunter De Vil.
+Cuddles is Hunter de Vila's pet cat and sidekick.
 Hunter later disowns Cuddles when he betrays him in the episode "The De Vil Wears Puppies".

 Humans

+Cruella de Vil

-Cruella De Vil (voiced by Michelle Gomez) is the main antagonist of 101 Dalmatian Street and the entire 101 Dalmatians franchise.
+Cruella de Vil (voiced by Michelle Gomez) is the main antagonist of the series and the entire franchise.
 Her voice is first heard at the end of "A Date with Destiny… Dallas and Déjà Vu", and a number of later episodes featured her voice as well.
-Her first partial appearance is at the end of "Better The De Vil You Know", but later on her full appearance is finally seen in "The De Vil Wears Puppies".
-In it, she invades the house and scares all the puppies, presumably looking to capture them as she attempted with their ancestors.
+Her first partial appearance is at the end of "Better The De Vil You Know", but later on her full appearance is finally seen in "The De Vil Wears Puppies", when she invades the house and scares all the puppies, presumably looking to capture them as she attempted with their ancestors.
 However, due to her cruel behavior and betrayal of Hunter, Hunter betrays Cruella and helps the Dalmatian family.
-De Vil is eventually arrested at the end of the episode for pet cruelty.
-Despite Cruella nearly being 100 in 2019, the present time in the show, she still looks fit and agile.
-She has become bald and wears a wig.
+Cruella is eventually arrested at the end of the episode for pet cruelty.
+Despite nearly being 100 years old in 2019, the present time in the show, Cruella still looks fit and agile, while also becomes bald and wears a wig.
 Instead of her cigarette holder, she uses a perfume that hides her signs of aging with a layer of makeup.